nekto-kotik/sqlantern/README.md

 ## Multi-Panel Database Manager
 There are 4 kinds of panels in SQLantern, and any amount of panels of any kind can be open at the same time, and reordered as you like.\
-There are no limitations on the number of open panels, only your device's resources are the limit.
+There are no limitations on the number of open panels, only your device's resources are the limit (mostly RAM).

 ### Connections panels
 ![](https://sqlantern.com/images/en_connections_panel.jpg)\